asdfjkl/u2f-javacard/README.md

 # Creating Your Own U2F Token using provided CAP File

- 1. First flash the .cap with GlobalPlatformPro and installk parameters
+ 1. First flash the .cap with GlobalPlatformPro and install parameters
  2. Install the attestation certificate

 The following install parameters are expected :